ArisAlt/BAgent/README.md

 The recorder listens for mouse clicks and key presses while the EVE window is active.
 Each event is mapped to an action from the environment's action space and written to `logs/demonstrations/log.jsonl` along with a screenshot.
-Use the `--manual` flag to switch between interactive collection (`True`) and automated replay (`False`).
-The output file can then be fed directly to the training scripts.
+Pass `--manual` to collect your own actions or omit the flag to record automated playback.
+The resulting JSON log can be fed directly to the training scripts.

 ### Using `run_start.py`